-Application : Applied Explanation on : application of the practice One of the principal responsibilities of the Board in OHB's Board Charter is to oversee the governance of sustainability in the Company, including setting the Company's sustainability strategies, priorities and targets.
+Application : Applied Explanation on application of the practice : One of the principal responsibilities of the Board in OHB's Board Charter is to oversee the governance of sustainability in the Company, including setting the Company's sustainability strategies, priorities and targets.
 This includes ensuring that the Company's obligations to shareholders and other stakeholders are met and understood.
-The Board has established a Sustainability Policy which aims to communicate the Company's direction and commitment with regards to sustainability in its businesses, focusing on 3 main areas of environmental, social, and governance aspects.
+The Board has established a Sustainability Policy which aims to communicate the Company's direction and commitment with regards to sustainability in its businesses, focusing on 4 main areas of economic, environmental, social, and governance aspects.
 The Sustainability Policy is published on OHB's corporate website.
-In the Board's review of the corporate strategies and business plans of the business segments, it takes into consideration the Company's Sustainability Policy, as well as considerations that drives the long-term sustainability of the business.
-The EXCO, which comprises of Executive Directors and is responsible for carrying out the responsibilities of a Sustainability Committee, met five (5) times during the year to review the performance of each segment and reported to the Board.
-The Board also review the Group's material sustainability matters annually.
-The material sustainability matters are determined via the Group's materiality assessment processes considering matters which significantly reflect the business sustainability impacts and matters which substantively influence stakeholders' assessments and decisions.
-Explanation for : departure
+To ensure the Group's long-term sustainability, the EXCO, the RMSC, and the Board work collaboratively to integrate sustainability considerations into the Group's strategic framework.
+On a quarterly basis, subsidiaries compile and present Sustainability data to the EXCO for review.
+The EXCO evaluates the data, monitors progress towards sustainability targets and provides strategic direction to address sustainability-related challenges and opportunities.
+Any critical issues or recommendations are escalated to the RMSC for further assessment.
+The RMSC is responsible for overseeing the establishment of processes for identifying, assessing, prioritizing, managing, and reporting on sustainability matters that impact the Group's objectives.
+The RMSC met four (4) times during the year to review the sustainability performance of each segment, ensuring that key risks and opportunities were effectively managed.
+The findings and recommendations from these reviews are reported to the Board for consideration and decision- making.